 3 Conclusion

-font problems neatly and effectively, and lets devs concentrate on things more important then nudging the text objects by sub-pixel values around.
+font problems neatly and effectively, and lets developers concentrate on things more important then nudging the text objects by sub-pixel values around.